NOCTLJRNE/CHIPS-tuto/README.md

 ```
 10.166.0.13
 ```
-The returned IP will be used as parameter of the DCV node (this could be a public/exrernal or private/internal IP, in case of my VPS on Google Cloud, it returns an internal IP).
+The returned IP will be used as parameter of the DCV node (Deck Creating Vendor), this could be a public/exrernal or private/internal IP, in case of my VPS on Google Cloud, it returns an internal IP.
 On the same node, enter:
 ```
 ./bet dcv 10.166.0.13
 ```
 this node is going to be the DCV.
-On a 2nd node (this is going to be the BVV), enter:
+On a 2nd node (this is going to be the BVV - Blinding Value Vendor), enter:
 ```
 ./bet bvv 35.228.250.250
 ```